Simulate an artificial image#

 As we have already discussed in Calibration Frames, bias is a positive offset added to each pixel to make sure the counts are non-negative.
 If there is no this offset, as we see in the above image, some pixels are negative.

 As shown in Calibration Frames, the bias value is roughly the same across the CCD, but there is still some spatial patterns including “bad” columns.
-To model such a bias, we create a uniform array and add some “bad” columns.
+To model such a bias, we create a uniform array and add some “bad” columns (when you set realistic=True).
 Note that the bias is not a function of exposure time and does not have read-out noise.

 def bias(image, value, realistic=False):